-Due to the popularity of the ladylike classics I love, I created a full vintage collection for GlamAmor....a carefully curated vintage boutique that centered on colorful and sophisticated pieces from the 1950s and 1960s.
+Once upon a time, due to the popularity of the ladylike classics I love, I put together a full vintage collection for GlamAmor--a carefully curated vintage boutique that centered on colorful and sophisticated pieces from the 1950s and 1960s.
 But as a result of my ever-evolving work, I have learned the real value of preservation and a genuine need to protect our design past in order to inform our future.
-Thus, I have converted my retail efforts into one of a non-profit in order to present a study collection for research and inspiration.
-It currently includes vintage clothing that shows that connection between film and fashion from the 1940s to 1980s, and will likely eventually expand into the costumes themselves.
-You can view much of the current GlamAmor vintage collection online as well as in my classes and presentations around Southern California.
+Thus, I have moved from a retail model into one focused on education, and often present vintage from my collection for study and inspiration.
+You can view some of the GlamAmor vintage collection online.

 While many are focused on trend after trend, the goal of GlamAmor is to show that the classics endure and continue to influence today's design.
 Showing the ongoing connection between fashion and film is my highest mission in life and I look forward to helping protect its legacy.
-You can now join me in a 6-part webinar series on the HISTORY OF FASHION IN FILM 1920s-1970s--an online version of the class I teach at Woodbury University--to learn more about the origins and impact of iconic costume design.
+You can now join me in a 6-part webinar series on the HISTORY OF FASHION IN FILM 1920s-1970s--an online version of the college class I teach--to learn more about the origins and impact of iconic costume design.

 I hope GlamAmor becomes a point of inspiration for you...whether you're an academic, professional designer, or just a girl getting ready for her weekend.

 Discussing Cinema Style of Flying Down to Rio with Cybill Shepherd at TCM Classic Film Festival and